boogie77/SafeCall/README.md

 - STDCALL is for [__stdcall](https://learn.microsoft.com/en-us/cpp/cpp/stdcall?view=msvc-170) functions.
 You want to use this on WinAPI functions such as, MessageBoxA, VirtualProtect, ExitProcess, etc.
 - THISCALL is for [__thiscall](https://learn.microsoft.com/en-us/cpp/cpp/thiscall?view=msvc-170) functions. __thiscall Functions are by default, class member functions in x86.
 It's the default convention used by member functions that don't use variable arguments.
 - FASTCALL is for [__fastcall](https://learn.microsoft.com/en-us/cpp/cpp/fastcall?view=msvc-170) functions.
 This is a calling convention that specifices that arguments to functions are to be passed in registers when possible.
 Of course, It attempts have execution quicker.
-- CDECL Is the default calling convention used for C/C++ programs.
+- CDECL is for [__cdecl](https://learn.microsoft.com/en-us/cpp/cpp/cdecl?view=msvc-170) functions.
+This convention type is Microsoft specific.
+It's the default convention for C & C++ programs.
+It can do vararg functions.

 ## Real Usage
 Example usage of SafeCall: